What is the Importance of a Board Charter in Corporate Governance?

 Summary

-The dynamic landscape of corporate governance necessitates a precise roadmap.
-In today's world of constant evolution, it is critical to have clear rules of engagement and defined roles.
+The dynamic nature of corporate governance necessitates a precise roadmap.
+It is critical to have clear rules of engagement and defined roles.
 One key document that offers such guidance for directors is the 'board charter'.
 This manuscript serves as a compass for directors, outlining their roles, responsibilities, and powers within the organisation.

 Key Points